wp-plugins/comprehensive-google-map-plugin/readme.txt

 * Intuitive and user friendly interface, which makes it very easy to configure Google map.
 No complex configuration options.
 Facebook style interactive interface for managing multiple map markers
 * Over 250 amazing custom marker icons to choose from!
+* Aggregate all your post markers in one map - Marker Geo Mashup!
 * Help tooltips enabled, which makes your configuration hassle free
 * Google-like directions: driving and walking, distance shown in miles or KM, avoid tolls and highways options, direction print functionality
 * Info window can display marker's street view within itself.